swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```bool MemberExpr::isArrow()```
 _________
 To learn whether the member access is arrow or dot access.

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if (isa<MemberExpr>(stmt)){